Biggest Weekend: The power of a singalong

 Frontman Karl Hyde - who defied his 61 years by dancing around the stage like a man possessed - introduced the track by joking; "We'd like to play a traditional Essex folk song in this city for the first ever time".

-Underworld also premiered a new song, Bells & Whistles, featuring vocals from rock legend Iggy Pop.
+Underworld also premiered a new song, Bells & Circles, a collaboration between the band and rock legend Iggy Pop.

 Artists on Sunday's line-up will hopefully take note of the day's proceedings and re-write their setlists to focus on the big hitters.